-The personal circumstances procedure is to be used during the assessment period if you feel that your studies have been negatively affected by circumstances beyond your control.
+The personal circumstances procedures are to be used during the assessment period if you feel that your studies have been negatively affected by circumstances beyond your control.
 A late application can be made if there is a valid reason for missing the deadline.

 The complaints process is available to anyone who wishes to submit a complaint in relation to an aspect or provision of the University.
 The complaint procedure should not be used to appeal against the decision of an examining board.

 If your appeal relates to a decision regarding an application to study at UWE Bristol, you are required to submit the application to the Head of Admissions as per our Admissions Policy.